jillGlass/He-Pokai-Manu/README.md

-# he Pokai Manu - A Bird Spotting App for Kids
+# He Pokai Manu - A Bird Spotting App for Kids

 As part of our final project at Ensprial Dev Academy my team of four built, tested and deployed He Pokai Manu in 6 days.